 What to Expect:

 Please arrive at the sign-in location between 8:45am and 9:00am to sign your child in.
 An instructor or our Camp Director will greet you at the sign-in table.
-Please keep your child with you until after he or she is signed-in!
-At that point your child will get a name tag, and then will be invited to join the rest of the group in a game or explore our hands-on “nature museum”.
-This is a good time to check-in with the Camp Director or an instructor if you have any questions or concerns.
+Please keep your child with you until after your camper is signed-in!
+At that point your child will be invited to join the rest of the group in a game or explore our hands-on “nature museum”.
+This is a good time to check-in with the Camp Directorr or an instructor if you have any questions or concerns.